Brian-Masheti/SE-day-2-git-and-github/README.md

 **_How Version Control Maintains Project Integrity:_**

-- History Tracking: Records all modifications, making it easy to review and revert changes.
+- **History Tracking:** Records all modifications, making it easy to review and revert changes.
-- Collaboration: Multiple developers can work on different features without conflicts.
+- **Collaboration:** Multiple developers can work on different features without conflicts.
-- Code Stability – Branching and merging allow testing before integrating updates into the main project.
+- **Code Stability:** Branching and merging allow testing before integrating updates into the main project.
-- Security & Backup – Ensures a reliable backup of code, preventing accidental loss or corruption.
+- **Security & Backup:** Ensures a reliable backup of code, preventing accidental loss or corruption.

 **2. Describe the process of setting up a new repository on GitHub.
 What are the key steps, and what are some of the important decisions you must make during this process?**